forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 - **Android Vitals and Firebase Crashlytics**
   - Network Cost for billions of devices.
-  - Release App focus: Their effectiveness is diminished during the development phase, where dynamic and frequent analysis is crucial for identifying and addressing issues promptly.
+  - Released App focus: Their effectiveness is limited during the development phase, where dynamic and frequent analysis is crucial for identifying and addressing issues promptly.
   - These tools may not include the vital information that TikTok needs.

 - **Perfetto, Systrace, and Android Studio Profiler**